District Council of Robe

 - The availability of educational institutions with those curricula nearby;

-- The socio-economic status of District Council of Robe, and;
+- The socio-economic status of the District Council of Robe, and;

 - The mobility of the population to move where particular skills are required.